M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq59"></a>
 **(59) Can original messages be opened in the browser?**

 For security reasons the files with the original message texts are not accessible to other apps, so this is not possible.
-For security reasons the files with the original message texts are not accessible to other apps, so this is not possible.
 In theory the [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider) could be used to share these files, but even Google's Chrome cannot handle this.

 <br />